sagemath/sage-archive-2023-02-01/src/doc/en/installation/index.rst

 - `CoCalc <https://cocalc.com/>`_: an online service that provides SageMath and many other tools.

-- On any system that can allows you to bring your own Docker images to run in a container:  Use the `Docker image sagemath/sagemath <https://hub.docker.com/r/sagemath/sagemath/>`_.
+- On any system that allows you to bring your own Docker images to run in a container:  Use the `Docker image sagemath/sagemath <https://hub.docker.com/r/sagemath/sagemath/>`_.

 - `Sage Cell Server <https://sagecell.sagemath.org/>`_: an online service for